 This news release is issued in respect of the financial sanctions in place against the Central African Republic.

-Details of the amendments can be found in the Annex to this news release.
+Details can be found in the annex to this news release.

 Failure to comply with financial sanctions legislation or to seek to circumvent its provisions is a criminal offence.

 Further details of the sanctions regime related to the Central African Republic and links to the UK’s Consolidated List of individuals and entities subject to other financial sanctions regimes may be found on the Customs and Excise pages of the Isle of Man Government website.